 When a computer starts to get too old, it can become a problem for productivity.
 In fact, to help avoid this, some even recommend replacing a work computer every four years… but how do you tell how old a work computer is in the first place?

 This isn’t always as cut-and-dried as one would think it should be.
 Some computers and laptops will have a date right on the case, neat the serial number.
 If there is no date provided, a quick search for the serial number might give you an idea.

 You can also check the components of your computer itself, using the System Information tool.
 In the Search Windows box, type in “sysinfo.’
 From the results, access System Information and in the window that appears, you can find plenty of information to help you date the machine.
 For instance, if the BIOS of the device has never been upgraded, the date will likely tell you how old the machine is, more or less.
 Searching for other components can help you to confirm this estimate.

 As a result, you can get a better idea of whether your computer’s issues are age-related, or if there’s something else creating problems.

 There are quite a few factors that can indicate when your computer is due to be retired.
 While these indicators can each be a sign that something else is going on with your machine, a combination of a few of them is a fairly reliable signal that you and your device will soon have to say goodbye:

-If you feel that your hardware is due to be replaced, reach out to Coleman Technologies.
+If you feel that your hardware is due to be replaced, reach out to COMPANYNAME.
 We have the contacts to help you procure the equipment you need to remain productive and offer the support to keep this equipment going.
-Call us at (604) 513-9428.
+Call us at PHONENUMBER.